COVID-19 ResponseSafe Reopening Guidelines for In-Person Campus Ministries

 - Whether indoors or outdoors, a space of 36 square feet should be accounted for per “family unit” in attendance to allow for space for physically distancing as recommended by the CDC.

-- Overnight trips for youth, college students and young adults are not recommended through at least April 30, 2021.
+- CDC guidelines for overnight trips for youth, college students and young adults may be found here.

 - Signage will be placed on all main entrance doors denoting basic guidelines for wearing masks, maintaining social distance, and only entering if symptom free.